When shopping for an infrared sauna, heaters should be the first thing to look at. Mainly there are two types of heaters, ceramic and carbon fiber.

 Carbon fiber heaters were developed as a solution for ceramic heaters issues.
 Carbon fiber heaters are thin and have a large surface area which heats at a lower temperature.
 Carbon fiber heaters are created by impregnating carbon ink (carbon in nanometer form) into a fiber glass sheet, which is sealed between two fiber glass sheets to eliminate any gases.
 The heaters do not use any glues or plastics.

 Infrared is basically a light, but it can pass through light objects (e.g. clothing or skin) to a certine level.
 However, it cannot pass through wood.
 When infrared hits the wooden frame, the wood gets hot and only radiate heat (not infrared), which negates the benefits of infrared.
 This is why heaters with condence frames are not desired in infrared saunas.
-It might looks like it provides extra support, but a quality carbon heater is flexiable and do not break when someone leans on it.
+It might looks like it provides extra support, but a quality carbon heater is flexiable and does not break when someone leans on it.
 The wooden frame should only provide structure support and should cover the least surface space.

 Far Infrared Technology